CalArcher/fetch-polyfill-http-https/README.md

 &nbsp;

-Recommended to use a name like _fetch for your function, so that it wont get confused for any native fetch funtions as shown below
+Recommended to use a name like _fetch, so that it won't get confused for any native fetch funtion as shown below

 &nbsp;